kwing0310/iceberg-factory/README.md

 ## Note
-The output image usually doesn't looks good only when the input image is complex or has a lot of colors.
+The output image usually doesn't look good when the input image is complex or has a lot of colors.
 It works best with simple minimal images with a few colors like the image shown above.
 Keep this in mind

  ## Credits
 - [Tokyo Night colorscheme by enkia](https://github.com/enkia/tokyo-night-vscode-theme)